letsencrypt/cp-cps/CPS.md

 Applicants are required to prove possession of the Private Key corresponding to the Public Key in a Certificate request by signing the CSR provided to the Finalize method of the ACME Protocol defined in RFC 8555, Section 7.4.

-### 3.2.2 Authentication of organization and domain identity
+### 3.2.2 Authentication of Organization and Domain Identity

 ISRG only issues Domain Validation (DV) certificates.
 All FQDNs which will be listed in the Common Name and list of SANs in the certificate are fully validated prior to issuance.